encukou/freezeyt/docs/config.md

         - mymodule:page_frozen
 ```

-When using the Python API, a function can be used instead of a name
+When configuring Freezeyt from Python, a function can be used directly
-like `mymodule:start`.
+instead of a string.

+The available hooks are:

 #### `start`

-The function will be called when the freezing process starts,
-before any other hooks.
+Called when the freezing process starts, before any other hooks.

-It is passed a `FreezeInfo` object as argument.
-The object has the following attributes:

-* `add_url(url, reason=None)`: Add the URL to the set of pages to be frozen.
-  If that URL was frozen already, or is outside the `prefix`, does nothing.
-  If you add a `reason` string, it will be used in error messages as the reason
-  why the added URL is being handled.
-* `add_hook(hook_name, callable)`: Register an additional hook function.
-* `total_task_count`: The number of pages `freezeyt` currently “knows about” –
-  ones that are already frozen plus ones that are scheduled to be frozen.
-* `done_task_count`: The number of pages that are done (either successfully
-  frozen, or failed).
-* `failed_task_count`: The number of pages that failed to freeze.
+Takes one argument: a [`FreezeInfo`](pyapi.md#FreezeInfo) object.

 #### `page_frozen`

-The function will be called whenever a page is processed successfully.
+Called whenever a page is processed successfully.
-It is passed a `TaskInfo` object as argument.
-The object has the following attributes:

-* `get_a_url()`: returns a URL of the page, including `prefix`.
-  Note that a page may be reachable via several URLs; this function returns
-  an arbitrary one.
-* `path`: the relative path the content is saved to.
-* `freeze_info`: a `FreezeInfo` object.
-See the `start` hook for details.
-* `exception`: for failed tasks, the exception raised;
-  `None` otherwise.
-* `reasons`: A list of strings explaining why the given page was visited.
-  (Note that as the freezing progresses, new reasons may be added to
-  existing tasks.)
+Takes one argument: a [`TaskInfo`](pyapi.md#TaskInfo) object.

 #### `page_failed`

-The function will be called whenever a page is not saved due to an
+Called whenever a page is not saved due to an exception.

-exception.
-It is passed a `TaskInfo` object as argument (see the `page_frozen` hook).
+Takes one argument: a [`TaskInfo`](pyapi.md#TaskInfo) object.

 #### `success`

-The function will be called after the app is successfully frozen.
+Called after the app is successfully frozen.

-It is passed a `FreezeInfo` object as argument (see the `start` hook).
+Takes one argument: a [`FreezeInfo`](pyapi.md#FreezeInfo) object.